$t$-Structures with Grothendieck hearts via functor categories: Preliminaries

 \begin{prop} Let $F\dd\mcA\longrightarrow\mcB$ be an exact functor between abelian categories, where $\mcA$ is complete AB5 and has an injective cogenerator.
 If $F$ has a fully faithful left adjoint, then it also has a fully faithful right adjoint.
 In this case, $F$ is a Gabriel localization functor and $\mcB$ is also AB5 with an injective cogenerator.
 Moreover, if $\mcA$ is a Grothendieck category, so is $\mcB$. \end{prop}

 \begin{proof} By exactness and Lemma \ref{lem.detect localization} we know that $F$ is a Serre quotient functor and $\mcT=\Ker(F)$ is the corresponding Serre subcategory.
 If $F$ has a left adjoint, it preserves products, and consequently $\mcT$ is closed under products in $\mcA$.
-However, the exactness of direct limits implies that the canonical map $\coprod_{i\in I}A_i\longrightarrow\prod_{i\in I}A_i$ is a monomorphism, for each family of objects $(A_i)_{i\in I}$ in $\mcA$.
+However, the exactness of direct limits implies that the canonical map $\coprod_{i\in I}A_i\longrightarrow\prod_{i\in I}A_i$ is a monomorphism, for each family of objects $(A_i)_{i\in I}$ in $\mcA$, as it is a direct limit of the split monomorphisms $\coprod_{i\in J}A_i=\prod_{i\in J}A_i\longrightarrow\prod_{i\in I}A_i$, where $J$ ranges over finite subsets of $I$ (cf.\ \cite[Exercise 1, p.~133]{St}).
 Therefore, $\mcT$ is closed under taking coproducts and, hence, also under arbitrary colimits.
 It follows that each object $A\in\mcA$ has a unique maximal subobject in $\mcT$, which is simply the direct union of all subobjects of $A$ which belong to $\mcT$.
 The fact that $F$ has a fully faithful right adjoint then follows from~\cite[Corollaire III.3.1]{G}, since any object of $\mcA$ has an injective envelope by~\cite[Proposition V.2.5]{St}.
 Consequently, $F$ preserves all limits and colimits and, as it is also essentially surjective, it takes (co)generators to (co)generators as well (cf.\ \cite[Lemme III.2.4]{G}).
 Finally, $\mcB$ has an injective cogenerator by \cite[Corollaire III.3.2]{G}. \end{proof}